mkalus/docker-nginx-s3/README.md

 # Nginx with AWS Authentication Plugin

-This Docker image runs Ubuntu with Nginx compiled with ngx_aws_auth module It uses Amazons V4 API for authentication agains an S3 bucket
+This Docker image runs Ubuntu with Nginx compiled with ngx_aws_auth module.
+It uses Amazons V4 API for authentication agains an S3 bucket

 # Settings